HIPAA Compliance Essentials for 2026

 - Incident response and disaster recovery steps.

-- Access control and login check policies.
+- Access control and authentication policies.

-Step 3: Technical protections
+Step 3: Technical safeguards

 Put strong tech controls in place to protect ePHI from unapproved access.
 These systems are required, not optional.

-Critical Technical protections:.
+Critical Technical safeguards:.

 - Audit Controls: Keep audit logs of all PHI access and changes.